In the guide

 Burial or burning is generally banned and is only permitted in England in specific remote areas, namely the Isles of Scilly and Lundy Island.
 Disposal in this way is subject to strict rules and record keeping.

-The Animal By-Products (Enforcement) (England) Regulations 2013 only apply to wild deer in certain circumstances, namely if the deer is suspected of being infected with a disease communicable to animals or humans.
+The Animal By-Products (Enforcement) (England) Regulations 2013 only apply to wild deer in certain circumstances - for example, if the deer is suspected of being infected with a disease communicable to animals or humans.
 In this case the carcase must be treated as high risk (category 1 animal by-product) and disposed of accordingly.

 In all other cases concerning wild deer hunted in their natural habitat, if good hunting practices are observed the Regulations do not apply and gralloch (entrails) and other body parts may be disposed of safely on-site.
 However, 'approved game-handling establishments' (AGHEs) must dispose of animal by-products generated on their premises in line with the Regulations.

 Gralloch from any deer suspected of having a notifiable disease, in particular TB, cannot be buried.
 This material will have to be collected in a sealable container and carried back to the premises - for example, the larder - for inspection and disposal.
 If carcases are taken to a larder additional controls may apply, depending on the amount of further dressing that takes place.